 Dover Kent MPO used a combination of mapping tools, Google Maps satellite view, fieldwork, and outreach to understand the extent of sidewalks and other amenities within the Dover High School walk zone.
-The walk zone analysis of the Dover High School Pedestrian Safety Study describes any major sidewalk gaps along the roads, hazards present in the area, and the locations in need of improvement.
+The walk zone analysis of the Dover High School Pedestrian Safety Study describes any major sidewalk gaps along the roads and other infrastructure gaps, hazards present in the area, and the locations in need of improvement.